Azure-Samples/cognitive-services-dotnet-sdk-samples/Readme.md

 - Visual Studio 2017, whose free community version can be downloaded from here: https://www.visualstudio.com/vs/community/.
 - A cognitive services API key to authenticate the SDK calls.
 You can [sign up here](https://azure.microsoft.com/en-us/try/cognitive-services/?api=bing-web-search-api) for the **free** trial key. **Alternately**, you can buy access key from [here](https://portal.azure.com/#create/Microsoft.CognitiveServicesBingSearch-v7).
 While buying access key you may want to consider which tier is appropriate for you.
 More information is [here](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/search-api/web/).
-- .NET core SDK (ability to run .netcore 1.1 apps)
+- .NET core SDK (ability to run .netcore 1.1 apps).
+You can get CORE, Framework, and Runtime from here: https://www.microsoft.com/net/download/.

 ## Resources